os-autoinst/os-autoinst-distri-opensuse/tools/pctools/README.md

 `% podman build . -t <name>`

+c) set a working directory, i.e. /tmp: `% cd /tmp`

-c) run the container sharing the workdir with the SHARDIR defined in the Dockerfile, without other commands, so that the CMD instruction by dafault will copy here the files with the new versions:
+d) run the container sharing the workdir with the one in SHARDIR defined in the Dockerfile, without any other parameter/command, so that the CMD instruction by default will run and copy here the files with the new versions:

 `% podman run -it --rm -v $(pwd):/home/tmp <name>`

-d) Compare the new generated txt and the corresponding existing txt files in the *venv* folder, to see the new versions: if all ok replace the content of each txt in venv with the new one, in a new git branch.
+d) Compare the new generated txt and the corresponding existing txt files in the *venv* folder, to see the new versions: if all ok replace the **content** of each txt filename in venv with the new one, possibly using a new git branch before merging in master.